datatrail-jhu/08_data/manuscript/02_csvfiles.md

 ![sample csv](images/02_csvfiles/02_data_csvfiles_01.png)

-A csv file has a .csv extention at the end.
+A csv file has a .csv extension at the end.
 One of the advantages of csv files is their simplicity which is also why they are used as one of the most common forms of data.
-One of the challenges of data science is that each software rely on specific formats that are incompatible for other sofwatre.
+One of the challenges of data science is that each software rely on specific formats that are incompatible for other software.
 However, a csv file can be read by most programs.
 One caveats of csv files is that thee are best used for data records that have identical list of fields.
-An example would be to have more fileds such as eye color and weight for the second row but not for the other rows.
+An example would be to have more files such as eye color and weight for the second row but not for the other rows.
 We will learn about hierarchical data later that are impossible to represent in csv format. csv is therefore is not really appropriate for documents such as those created with HTML, XML, or other markup or word-processing technologies.

 ![Download as csv file](images/02_csvfiles/02_data_csvfiles_02.png)

 As we saw in previous lesson, csv files can be created and opened in Google Sheets or software such as Microsoft Excel.
 Since we have already entered the data, we just need to download it as a csv file.
-Go to the Google Sheets you created and click on File and then Dowonload as and choose Comma-separated values.
+Go to the Google Sheets you created and click on File and then Download as and choose Comma-separated values.
 The data set that you created will be downloaded as a csv file on your Chromebook.
 Make sure you know the location of your file.

 ### Importing csv files into RStudio Cloud